ClearBridge Appreciation ESG Strategy Q3 2023 Portfolio Manager Commentary

 In relative terms, stock selection in the consumer staples, consumer discretionary and industrials sectors contributed to relative returns.
 Conversely, stock selection in the IT and materials sectors and an underweight to the energy sector detracted.

-During the quarter, we exited a position in Verizon in the communication services sector.
+During the quarter, we exited a position in Verizon (VZ) in the communication services sector.

 ESG Highlights